bolhasss/G-06-end/README.md

 # Website-Lucagaan
-Uma ajuda voluntária minha para um pessoal do meu colégio...
+eu nao sou gay, a culpa é do meu pai